nmshd/documentation/_docs_operate/configuration.md

   There are no limitations regarding the allowed characters.
 We recommend using an API-Key that is at least 20 characters long.

   The API-Key protects your Connector from unauthorized access and should therefore be kept secret.

+- **oicd** `required`

+  Defines the setting for the connection to you OICD server.

+  The full configuration can be found [here](https://auth0.github.io/express-openid-connect/interfaces/ConfigParams.html)

+  Because the oicd process requires an redirect this type of authentication is only available when the user cales the connector via browser

+- **jwtBearer** `required`

+  Defines the setting for the oauth2 jwt bearer authorization.

+  The full configuration can be found [here](https://auth0.github.io/node-oauth2-jwt-bearer/interfaces/AuthOptions.html)

+  The jwt token from the oauth provider needs to be send via the "Authorizaion" header with the Bearer prefix.

 - **helmetOptions** `default: depending on the Connector mode`